73-de-LZ/ARX-Heatmaps/README.md

 - Use the Low Memory version: `Main_LowMEM.html` (uses `openCursor()` instead of `getAll()`).
 - Or process logs in smaller batches:
-  - Copy a portion of the logs.
+  - Copy a portion of the logs, less than 1000 files.
   - Open `main.html` and update the database.
+  - When DB is updated remove that log files.
   - Add the next batch and repeat the process until all logs are imported.

 </small>